Call/text: (800) 372-0148

 Planning is a key to success and this could not be truer than when you are traveling with your animal.
 Plan everything and make a list of the things that you will need during the trip.
 Pack a separate bag for yourself and your dog or cat, whatever you are traveling with, and make sure that you have ample food and water for the animal.

 It’s not just a convenient place for you to carry groceries or for you to store last week’s gym clothes.
-The fact is that any pet is safer in the rear seat of your vehicle.
+The fact is that any pet is safer in the rear seat of your vehicle, if you are traveling with dogs.

 And, in the worst-case scenario of a fender-bender or crash that deploys your car’s airbags, your dog won’t be injured by the violent impact.
 Take care of the small cats though.
 It will not be a good option to put them in the rear seats as well.

-The less your pet moves around (jumping back and forth from the front seat to the back seat is a serious no-no) inside your vehicle, the safer for all concerned.
+The less your pet moves around (jumping back and forth from the seat in front to the back seat is a serious no-no) inside your vehicle, the safer for all concerned.

 If you’re driving into unfamiliar territory, you need to have a contingency plan in case your emotional support animal or pet dog becomes suddenly ill or injured.